ddddubbbb/ddddubbbb/README.md

  * Diploma of Higher Education in Bryansk State University of Engineering and Technology (2001-2006), specialty:
 	* `Environmental engineering science`

-* diploma of professional retraining Yandex Practicum (2023-2024), specialty:
+* diploma of professional retraining in Yandex Practicum (2023-2024), specialty:
 	 * `Java-developer`